NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Part 3 - Please don't do this

-**Don't steal the keyboard** - This one is realy easy. it disempowers the learner.
+**Don't steal the keyboard** - it disempowers the learner.
 Even if you know they need to fix some obscure environmental configuration, and it'll only take you ten seconds, don't touch the keyboard.
-Tell them what to type if need be.
+Sit on your hands if necessary.

 ## Part 4 - Do this

 **Support them**

-The behaviours we've described can come across as hostile, or disinterested, or dismissive.

-Emotionally support the learning
-Manage the tension and pressure of this situation.
-It's very vulnerable being in the position of a learner like this.
-Help them want to come back again next week.
-Every week.

-Be there for them.
-They're in a very vulnearable situatin where they are failing in public for two hours.
-We are generally not well-practiced experienced ind doing this.

-Your job is to make them feel as safe as possible in an uncomfortable situation.
-This is where they will be able to learn most effectively without fear of being judged.

-Mary has a lovely phrase which is make them feel held.
+Because it's really tough learning something in public, and failling in front of someone else.
+We want to make that uncomfrotable situation as tolerable as possible, so that they perservere and build resilience.

+We want to reassure them - it's ok to struggle.
+Coding is really hard.
+This kind of problem solving is really hard.
+You can explain why you're not giving direct answers, or taking the keyboard.

 ## Part 5 - Also do this

 **Encourage a growth mindset**
+Explain what growth mindset is.
 People are really mean to themselves - you can try to bring the mindset away from 'someone who can't make the website' and towards 'Someone who didn't make the website this time'.

 ## Part 6 - Please do this